 5. Remove outer soil from around the rootball.
 If you’re planting a container-grown tree, carefully remove it from its nursery pot and loosen some of the outer soil around the rootball.

 6. Plant and mulch the tree.
 Put the tree into the hole, centering it and making sure it’s upright and not tilted.
 Backfill the hole with soil over the roots, tamping to remove air pockets.
 You can mulch around the tree, but be very careful to avoid mulch contact with the tree trunk, which can cause fungal problems.
-I like to keep mulch about 12 inches away from the base of the trunk.
+A good rule of thumb is to keep the mulch about 12 inches away from the base of the trunk.

 7. Install tree guards.
 Tree guards on the tree’s trunk protect it from damage caused by rabbits and rodents, as well as sunscald, cracking, and splitting.
-If your young tree is already bearing some fruit you may also want to cover it with some netting to protect the fruit.
+If your young tree is already bearing some fruit you may also want to cover it with some netting to protect the fruit from animals.

 8. Water it correctly.
-Water 2-3x the first week, 2 times per week for the next few weeks, and then weekly thereafter.
+Water your tree 2 to 3 times the first week, 2 times per week for the next few weeks, and then weekly thereafter.
 Aim for a deep soaking rather than a light sprinkling, but be prepared to give your tree a little more water if your area is having a hot spell or no rainfall.